Becoming More Socially Aware

 We are social beings, who operate with other people, and sometimes that can create some problems.

-We think we can read what's going on for them the same as we can for ourselves but unfortunately, a lot of times, we make assumptions that aren't true which can make the relationship, the conversation, or whatever you're working with (in that moment) a little uncomfortable and difficult.
+We think we can read what is going on for them the same as we can for ourselves but unfortunately, a lot of times, we make assumptions that are not true which can make the relationship, the conversation, or whatever you are working with in that moment a little uncomfortable and difficult.

-In this week's episode, I want to introduce you to another intelligence that's going to help you become more socially aware.
+In this week's episode, I want to introduce you to another intelligence that is going to help you become more socially aware.

 TRANSCRIPT